tibs/markup-history/markup-history-paper.rst

 many purposes.
 I *think* that github-flavoured markdown may be the dominant version at the moment.

+    There's clearly a space for something very like markdown - something simpler than reStructuredText or Asciidoc, but still readable.
+However, whilst markdown has some of that, it still isn't really *it*.

 Links:

 * `Wikipedia - markdown`_